 1 & 2 Raymond Buildings,

 - No of pupils 2

 - Method of application Pupillage Gateway

-We do not, however, expect candidates to have any experience or expertise in the specialised areas in which we practice, merely an interest and enthusiasm for the work that we do.
-We welcome applications from candidates who have degrees in subjects other than law and are taking (or have taken) the GDL.
+Monckton does not, however, expect candidates to have any experience or expertise in the specialised areas in which the chambers practices, merely an interest and enthusiasm for the work that is done.
+The chambers welcomes applications from candidates who have degrees in subjects other than law and are taking (or have taken) the GDL.

-It is not only intellectual skills that we are looking for: we are seeking candidates with the personal skills to win the trust of clients and judges alike.
+It is not only intellectual skills that Monckton is looking for: the chambers is seeking candidates with the personal skills to win the trust of clients and judges alike.
 Monckton Chambers is a dynamic place to work.
-Members actively engage in speaking at conferences and seminars, in London and internationally, and in contributing to a variety of publications, ranging from our own marketing materials, to specialist journals and practitioner texts.
-We are looking for junior tenants who will bring real energy to chambers.
+Members actively engage in speaking at conferences and seminars, in London and internationally, and in contributing to a variety of publications, ranging from Monckton’s own marketing materials, to specialist journals and practitioner texts.
+Monckton is looking for junior tenants who will bring real energy to Chambers.